JeanetteEileen/PilatesPlus/README.md

 # PilatesPlus
- >Get rid of note cards or excel spreadsheets.
+ >Get rid of note cards and excel spreadsheets.
 Put your client information in one spot!
 ## Table of Contents
 * [General information](#general-info)
 * [User Story](#user-story)